aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 You can crawl and ingest a website with the Sycamore default data preparation code.
 However, this code is not not optimized for any given dataset, so the answer quality may vary on websites that have different characteristics.

+>[!WARNING]
-*Note: Processing data using the default code will send your data to OpenAI, and optionally Amazon Textract, for calls to their AI services.
+>Processing data using the default code will send your data to OpenAI, and optionally Amazon Textract, for calls to their AI services.
 Consider whether this is acceptable if you are using a non-public website for testing.*

 1. Run the Sycamore HTTP Crawler container with an additional parameter: